atul-g/dodge_the_ammo/README.md

 ![alt](https://raw.githubusercontent.com/atul-g/dodge_the_ammo/master/episode_10000.gif)

 ## Environment:
 The environment consists of 3 elements: the agent, the villain and bullets.
 The Villain shoots a series of bullets from any position, it is given the freedom to move at any random horizontal position at a fixed vertical distance from the Agent.
-The Agent tries to evade the bullets by moving either to it's left or right or by staying in it's curret position.
+The Agent tries to evade the bullets by moving either to it's left or right or by staying in it's current position.

 The created environment follows to be a simple Markov's Decision Process.
 Here the observation of the agent corresponds to it's own horizontal position, the position of the bullet at the row in front of it along with the number of bullets it has dodged in total.
 This corresponds the state.